📄 Free PDF: 30 NotebookLM prompts (used by 21,000+ researchers, students & professionals · 30,000+ prompts copied) — Get the Cheat Sheet →

 ✏️Pasted TextNotes, context, instructions.

 Upload optimization rule: 3–10 focused sources produce the best results.
 More dilutes the signal.
 For literature reviews, 8–25 sources grouped by theme.
+If coverage exceeds 25, use multiple notebooks and a synthesis notebook with notes from each.
 Name sources descriptively: "Q1-earnings-call-audio" not "recording3.mp3".
-For a deep dive, see our Multimodal Ingestion guide.

 The 9 Studio Tools — One-Click AI Outputs from Your Sources